fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

 My Interests
 ======
-The areas that I am most experienced in are biomedical data science and data software development, where I am specifically interested in prototyping data web-applications, cloud computing, and interactive data visualization.
-In addition to statistics, I enjoy learning about concepts in psychology and mental health.
+The areas that I am most experienced in are biomedical data science and data software development, where I am specifically interested in cloud computing, prototyping data web-applications, and interactive data visualization.
+In addition to programming, I enjoy learning about concepts in psychology, especially behavioural science and mental health.
 In my free time, I like to exercise and practice mindfulness meditation.